FlameInTheDark/gochat-ui/README.md

 npm run dev -- --open
 ```

+The application will be accessible at `http://localhost:5173` (or another port if 5173 is busy).

 ## Building

-To create a production version of your app:
+To create a production version of the app:

 ```bash
 npm run build